JOIN PES NOW

 Discussion and Closure Routing

-The PES Executive Office will forward copies of all written discussions to the corresponding author of the subject Transactions paper and will request that a written closure be submitted.
+The PES Executive Office will forward copies of all written discussions to the corresponding author of the subject Transactions paper or letter and will request that a written closure be submitted.
 The closure should cover only the areas and questions raised by the discussers.
-Closures must be submitted within three weeks (five weeks outside of North and Central America) of the request.
+Closures must be submitted within three weeks of the request.
 If there is no response by the deadline, it is assumed that no closure will be supplied and the discussion will be published with the following note: “Closure was not provided by the Author.”

 Discussions and closures are routed to the Transactions Editor-in-Chief for final approval before release for publication.
 Four weeks are allowed for approval by the EIC.